Bring your veggies outside and embrace meat-free barbecuing for fresh and healthy meals.

 Another veggie-friendly topping is finely sliced Kipfler potatoes sprinkled with extra-virgin olive oil and sea salt.

-Cut red onion, capsicum and zucchini into large chunks and soak in a vinaigrette of 80 per cent red wine vinegar and 20 per cent extra-virgin olive oil. one red chilli and two sprigs of rosemary and thyme for as long as possible – a day is great.
-When you’re ready to barbecue. assemble the vegetables and cherry tomatoes onto wooden skewers. alternating between the various ingredients.
+Cut red onion, capsicum and zucchini into large chunks and soak in a vinaigrette of 80 per cent red wine vinegar and 20 per cent extra-virgin olive oil, one red chilli and two sprigs of rosemary and thyme for as long as possible – a day is preferable.
+When you’re ready to barbecue, assemble the vegetables and cherry tomatoes onto wooden skewers, alternating between the various ingredients.
 Cook on a low hotplate and turn frequently until the vegetables start to caramelise and are just cooked.
 Drizzle the reserved vinaigrette over the skewers and serve with a green salad.

 Chop potatoes and pumpkin into chunks and tumble into a large roasting dish.
-Add quartered red onions, chunks of zucchini, a few whole, unpeeled garlic cloves and scatter with some fresh rosemary.
-Drizzle with extra-virgin olive oil, a squeeze of lemon. sea salt and freshly ground black pepper.
+Add quartered red onions, chunks of zucchini, a few wholes of unpeeled garlic cloves and scatter with some fresh rosemary.
+Drizzle with extra-virgin olive oil, a squeeze of lemon, sea salt and freshly ground black pepper.

-Place the baking dish on the barbecue with the hood down and cook for approximately 40 minutes on a medium heat or until vegetables are just tender.
-Crumble over feta and cook for a further 10 minutes.
-This veggie feast is great served with fresh basil pesto or a chimichurri sauce made from parsley. garlic and vinegar along with warmed flat bread.
+Place the baking dish on the barbecue with the hood down and cook for approximately 40 minutes on medium heat or until vegetables are just tender.
+Crumble over the feta and cook for a further 10 minutes.
+This veggie feast is great served with fresh basil pesto or a chimichurri sauce made from parsley, garlic and vinegar along with warmed flatbread.

-Slice haloumi into lcm-thick pieces and cut a red or yellow capsicum into strips.
-Fry the haloumi on the hotplate until golden brown and the capsicum until just soft.
+Slice the halloumi into 1cm-thick pieces and cut red or yellow capsicum into strips.
+Fry the halloumi on the hotplate until golden brown and the capsicum until just soft.
 Cut sourdough buns in half and briefly toast on the hotplate before removing.
-Assemble the burgers with salad greens. haloumi and capsicum. topping with a dollop of pesto or tomato chutney.
-You could also add grilled eggplant. zucchini or finely sliced pumpkin to your burger.
+Assemble the burgers with salad greens, halloumi and capsicum, topped with a dollop of pesto or tomato chutney.
+You could also add grilled eggplant, zucchini or finely sliced pumpkin to your burger.